-As a dog owner, you must have thought that you’ve seen it all.
-You’ve witnessed all the terrible and mildly disgusting habits such as butt-licking, slurping water from your toilet or even sniffing other dog’s butts.
+As a dog owner, you’ve seen it all.
+You’ve witnessed all the mildly disgusting habits such as butt-licking, slurping water from your toilet, or even sniffing other dog’s butts.
 These are just some habits you have to deal with as dog owners.

-But the worst of them all is that day you catch your dog eating its own feces (or poop).
+But the worst may be that day you catch your dog eating his own feces (poop).
 Gross, right?
-The idea of such an act is downright disgusting as a human being.
+The idea of such an act is downright disgusting as a human.
 But don’t start scolding your dog because of this.
 There are things to consider and actions steps to take to fix this.

-The behavioral condition where dogs eat their own poop is called Coprophagia, and it is actually a lot more common than you may think.
-There is not one specific reason why your dog eats poop, but most cases can be narrowed down to a few.
+The behavioral condition where dogs eat their own poop is called Coprophagia, and it’s actually a lot more common than you may think.
+There isn’t one specific reason why your dog eats poop, but most of the cases can be narrowed down to a few.

-For example, it could be a deficiency of nutrients, malabsorption syndrome, parasites, natural instincts, anxiety, attention seeking or even good smelling turd (from too much human foods) that causes your dog (or puppy) to eat poop.
+Dogs can eat their poop because of a deficiency of nutrients, malabsorption syndrome, parasites, natural instincts, anxiety, attention seeking, or even good smelling turd (from eating too much good human foods).
 Let’s investigate this condition.

 Table of Contents